 A warm welcome awaits you at The Swallow Theatre.

-These sociable play reading afternoons are great for anyone who wants to join in reading a script, reading different character parts and learn a little about the background to the play.
+These enjoyable play reading afternoons are great for anyone who wants to join in reading a script, reading different character parts and learn a little about the background to the play.

 No experience necessary